appium/appium-espresso-driver/README.md

 ## Jetpack compose dependencies

-Espresso driver [suppots Jetpack Compose](#jetpack-compose-support) by default while the gradle dependencies affect badly for the application under test in some cases.
-For example, the application under test does have the Jetpack Compose dependencies.
+Espresso driver has Jetpack Compose dependencies to [support Jetpack Compose](#jetpack-compose-support).
+It could break the application under test's dependencies.
+The typical case is when the application under test does not have the Jetpack Compose dependencies.
 Then. you can try out [no compose dependencies branch](https://github.com/appium/appium-espresso-driver/pull/879)).
-In Appium 2.0, the branc is available as `appium driver install --source=local /path/to/the/appium-espress-driver` with the `no-compose-deps` branch instead of npm installation.
+In Appium 2.0, the branch is available as `appium driver install --source=local /path/to/the/appium-espress-driver` with the `no-compose-deps` branch instead of npm installation.

 ## Requirements